covid19datahub/R/README.md

 ### World Bank Open Data

 Country-level covariates by [World Bank Open Data](https://data.worldbank.org/) can be added via the argument `wb`.
 This is a character vector of indicator codes to download.
 The codes can be found by inspecting the corresponding URL.
 For example, the code of the indicator "Hospital beds (per 1,000 people)" available at https://data.worldbank.org/indicator/SH.MED.BEDS.ZS is `SH.MED.BEDS.ZS`.
 The indicators are typically available at a yearly frequency.
 This function returns the latest data available between the `start` and the `end` date.
-See the table at the bottom of [this page](https://datatopics.worldbank.org/universal-health-coverage/coronavirus/) for suggested indicators.
 Example using GDP and number of hospital beds:

 ```R
 x <- covid19(wb = c("gdp" = "NY.GDP.MKTP.CD", "hosp_beds" = "SH.MED.BEDS.ZS"))